openintegrationhub/Data-and-Domain-Models/evaluations/sources/IntegrationProcess.md

 On the other hand, the provider of the master data schema must define the clear purpose of each field.
 Those have to reflect any required transformation case within a integration environment.
 An independent development of connectors could be granted by handing out typical data sets, which cover usual transformation cases - aka standard integration processes.

+**A connector:**
+* consists of an adaptor (+ transformer)
+* creates, reads, updates and deletes (db) records if permitted

+* holds a valid access / service token
+* creates tenants and returns its tenantIDs
+* modifies tenants customer data

+> Where the semantic mapping can be done over?

 ## The mapping
 For the **syntactical mapping** it is necessary that the logic of a connector at least transforms the origin data types and formats towards those of the master data schema.
 After that a the connector can be expanded by the **semantical mapping**, by initially connecting its transformed fields with the generic ones of the master data schema.
 A missed accordance on the contextual purpose of the origin fields, will counter the seamless business process workflow.